TheochemUI/eOn/docs/source/releases/v2.11.0/index.md

 Proto RPC via the rgpot protocol, enabling integration with external tools such as ChemGP.
 Four serving modes are supported: single-potential, multi-model, replicated, and gateway (round-robin pool behind a single port).
-The feature is gated behind the `-Dwith_serve=true` meson option and documented in the {doc}`../../user_guide/serve_mode` guide.
+The feature requires the `-Dwith_serve=true` meson option and is documented in the {doc}`../../user_guide/serve_mode` guide.

 Also included: dictionary-style configuration examples using rgpycrumbs, a